o3de/o3de.org/content/docs/userguide/ui/animation/track-editor.md

 ---
-description: ' Use the Animation Editor''s Track Editor to preview an animation, change the timeline, and work with keys in &ALYlong;. '
+description: ' Use the Animation Editor''s Track Editor to preview an animation, change the timeline, and work with keys in Amazon Lumberyard. '
 title: Using the Track Editor
 ---
 # Using the Track Editor {#ui-animation-track-editor}